agude/agude.github.io/_books/consider_phlebas.md

 image: /books/covers/consider_phlebas.jpg
 ---

-I've been meaning to read Banks's Culture for more than two decades, so I was excited to finally get started.
+I've been meaning to read Banks's Culture series for more than two decades, so I was excited to finally get started.
 Unfortunately, <span class="book-title">
 Consider Phlebas</span> was not a great introduction.

 The book is considered a "space opera", and there are some hints at